MLMogford/MLMogford.github.io/_posts/2022-08-17-maximising-sensitivity-at-fixed-specificity.md

 ## Examples of AUC optimisation in the past

-The AUC, as a common measure for most medical imaging problems, can be formulated as a ranking problem, in which it measures the expectation of drawing positive instances that are ranked higher than negative instances using some ranking functions π : X → [0, 1]:
+The AUC, as a common measure for most medical imaging problems, can be formulated as a ranking problem, in which it measures the expectation of drawing positive instances that are ranked higher than negative instances using some ranking functions _π : X → [0, 1]_:

-AUC = E(π+ > π−),
+_AUC = E(π+ > π−)_,

 &nbsp&nbsp&nbsp

 where E(.) denotes the expectation over the data distribution.

-&nbsp&nbsp
+&nbsp;

 The sample estimate of the AUC is the Wilcoxon–Mann–Whitney statistic [6]:

-&nbsp
+&nbsp;

 <!-- ![1wmw](/images/equations/1wmw-stat.png) -->
 <img src="https:/images/equations/1wmw-stat.png" width="200">

-&nbsp
+&nbsp;

 <!-- ![2wmw-stat](/images/equations/2wmw-stat.png) -->
 <img src="https:/images/equations/2wmw-stat.png" width="300">

-&nbsp
+&nbsp;

-and Y +, Y − denote the positive and negative class respectively, and pi = p(xi) denotes the assessed probability, which in this case is the Machine Learning model’s output.
+and _Y +_, _Y −_ denote the positive and negative class respectively, and pi = p(xi) denotes the assessed probability, which in this case is the Machine Learning model’s output.
 Directly optimising for the WMW statistic is not possible given the non-differentiable nature of the step function.
 Previous work [9] proposed a surrogate hinge loss that acts as an upper-bound for the step function

 <!-- ![3hinge](/images/equations/3hinge.png) -->